Next.js 15 App Router (React 19)

 style={{ color: t.text.secondary }}

-text="This text color switches with the theme."
+text="This switches with the theme automatically."

 />